 In Part 1, of the series, we set the stage for Cloud Adoption Framework, focusing on Strategy.
-Then, in Part 2, we talked about Plan Phase and its major components and activities.
-We still have ground to cover, especially if we get into details around the Adopt Phase.
-But, lets focus on the quick win areas, from the technical standpoint.
+After that, in Part 2, we talked about Plan Phase and its major components and activities.
+However, we still have ground to cover, especially in the Adopt Phase.
+In conclusion, lets focus on the quick win areas, from the technical standpoint.

-We will focus on the Ready Phase, more specifically around the team Azure readiness, and map some quick win projects that will evolve around Governance, Security, and Management, as well as specific First workloads.
+In this article, we will focus on the Ready Phase, specifically around the team Azure readiness, and map some quick win projects that will evolve around Governance, Security, and Management, as well as specific First workloads.

 Governance and Security